Kar3rraN03/Karerra/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go to the Admin Panel, then navigate to Agents and select Roles to configure roles, such as Supreme Admin.
+In the admin panel, navigate to Agents and then Roles.
+Create a role called "Supreme Admin" to manage all aspects of the system.
 </p>
 <br />